prmawyer/crapi/README.md

 [virtualbox]: https://www.virtualbox.org/wiki/Downloads

 ## Troubleshooting guide for general issues while installing and running crAPI
 If you need any help with installing and running crAPI you can check out this guide: [Troubleshooting guide crAPI](https://github.com/OWASP/crAPI/blob/main/docs/troubleshooting.md).
-If this doesn't solve your problem, please create an issue in Github Issues.
+If this doesn't solve your problem, please create an issue in GitHub Issues.